sgob1/digital-signal-processing/README.md

 Arch Linux doesn't package `octave-signal`.
 Installation from Octave's forge or AUR is advised.

-2. Clone the repository and run
+Having installed required packages, clone the repository and run
 ```
 make
 ```